 All cash transactions are administered by Rhondda Cynon Taf CBC as the Central South Consortium does not operate its own bank account.
-The host authority debtor includes the 'cash' balance owed to the Consortium by Rhondda Cynon Taf CBC.
+The host authority debtor includes the 'cash' balance owed by the Consortium to Rhondda Cynon Taf CBC.

 14.0 Creditors